-SUMMARY OF THE PROPOSED FINAL CORRECTIVE MEASURE(S)
+SUMMARY OF THE FINAL CORRECTIVE MEASURE(S)

-The Department is proposing Alternatives R4B and W3 as the final corrective measures for this site.
+The Department is selected Alternatives R4B and W3 as the final corrective measures for this site.
 These elements are described in Section 8.
-The proposed final corrective measures are depicted in Figures 2 through 4.
+The selected final corrective measures are depicted in Figures 2 through 4.